 Chapter 5: Syrup Castle

 As the (ordinarily) final chapter, the completely rebuilt Syrup Castle is another castle environment filled with traps and hidden areas.
-Tricky platforming a puzzles abound, but you can finally confront Captain Syrup and her floating bomb deployment platform in an elaborate multi-stage fight!
+Tricky platforming and puzzles abound, but you can finally confront Captain Syrup and her floating bomb deployment platform in an elaborate multi-stage fight!
 Well, okay, two stages.
 Requiring 2 hits each.
 Still, with her defeat Wario can demolish Syrup's tower a second time, and reclaim his stolen loot.

 Secret Chapter 1: Invade Wario Castle

 As mentioned, the entrance to the very first secret chapter is fiendishly hidden, and nearly impossible to intentionally reach.
 Hidden in the first level of the game, you must simply... do nothing.
 As Wario starts off asleep, simply refraining from touching any buttons will leave him in his slumber, ending the level soon after.
-In this alternate route, Wario was never awakened by his alarm clock, and Syrup's gang simply toss Wario out and move in!
+In this alternate route, Wario was never awakened by his alarm clock, and Syrup's gang simply evict Wario and move in!
 This exit is not reachable the first time you play the game, and can only be accessed after you beat it once, possibly adding to the confusion.
 The chapter is heavy on the castle theme, as ends with a showdown with Syrup and an armor-plated, radio controlled, robotic giant spear man.

 Secret Chapter 2: Go To The Cellar

 In this alternate route, following the first chapter, Wario takes a short-cut to Maze Woods through the dungeons and caves beneath his castle, meaning the levels are subterranean in theme.
-Most of these levels are filled with underground monsters and ghosts, although one does take place on a train very similar to the one Wario travels on during the "In Town" chapter.
+Most of these levels are filled with underground monsters and ghosts, although one does take place on a night train very similar to the one Wario travels on during the "In Town" chapter.
 The area's final boss is a repeat of a fight which took place in the original Wario Land, which pits Wario against a giant bull who wants to knock him off of a platform.

 Secret Chapter 3: Ruins At the Bottom of the Sea